 - The Eden Project, an hour's drive from Penryn Campus, is a well-known visitor attraction that features the largest indoor-rainforest in the world and regularly hosts events.

-- The city centre is only a 15-minute walk away so students can enjoy the advantages of a campus-based university without missing out on life in the city.
+- The city centre is only a 15-minute walk from Streatham Campus (5 minutes from St Luke's), so students can enjoy the advantages of a campus-based university without missing out on life in the city.
 An e-bike scheme is available on both campuses and across the city.